huang5587/comp120-jhuang/README.md

 <h2>What is this purpose of this Git repository?</h2>

   This Git repository holds the classwork for my web programming & engineering class.
-I have made this repositry public to demonstrate some the skills I have learned during this class.
+I have made this repositry public to demonstrate some of the skills I have learned during this class.

 <h2>What was your favorite lab or assignment and why?</h2>